tinglis1/docker-containers/pipework/README.md

 ### Setting a ip for a docker container

-Pipework is controlled by adding to the additional parameters input in the container advanced configuration.
+Set the container network mode to 'none' and then add the additional parameters input in the container advanced configuration.

 #### Static IP
 To use pipework to set a  static ip: